Comparing United Bancorp (UBCP) & Its Competitors

 Profitability

-This table compares United Bancorp and its peers’ net margins, return on equity and return on assets.
+This table compares United Bancorp and its rivals’ net margins, return on equity and return on assets.

 |Net Margins